noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - resources get automatically get built, unit tests are run, and deployed to the environment on each code commit
   - resources are always in a working state
 - key areas

   - version control
   - CI system
   - build
   - test
   - artifact repository
   - deployment

+- empowering teams: the CI/CD pipeline should be a self-service & transparent system
+  - changes team dynamics and collaboration to ensure high fidelity is maintained
+- reduced cycle times: the duration from code commit to release to production
+- better security: the ability to continuously integrate patches and software updates reduces the amount of time needed to mitigate
+- more time to be productive: the more you deliver, the more you can see your changes, the more you want to deliver, the more you're movitivated to deliver

+- build pipeline: sequence of operations and tools that peform them, between source code and the deployed system

+  - how you compose your build pipeline and the flow between the its elements, is more critical than which exact tool you use
+  - version control: e.g. github
+  - build system: watches the repository for changes and triggers builds, e.g jenkins, bamboo, teamcity, travisCI, circleci
+    - build code, run unit tests, provide feedback and visibility into the build process
+  - build tools: compilation & orchestration tools, e.g. docker, make, bash, etc
+    - enables devs to build on the dev machine, as well as in the build env, keeping as much as the build logic stored in version control and out of build UIs (fk UIs)

 #### testing